aaronpowell/dotnet-delice/README.md

 delice is a tool for determining the license information of the packages that are referenced in a project/solution.
 This is a port of the Node.js utility [`delice`](https://github.com/cutenode/delice), created by [Tierney Cyren](https://github.com/bnb).

+**Note**: `dotnet-delice` only supports SDK project files for C#, F# and VB.NET (although I'm not sure on VB.NET, never tried it!), not the legacy "MSBuild style" project files (which only support .NET full framework).
+If you are still using the legacay project file the tool will fail.
+I'd encourage you to try and upgrade (using a tool such as [CsprojToVs2017](https://github.com/hvanbakel/CsprojToVs2017)).

 # Usage

 This tool ships as a [`dotnet` global tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools?WT.mc_id=dotnetdelice-github-aapowell) and can be installed like so: